 Greg K. Vitali

-Greg Vitali is a member of the firm, and concentrates his practice in litigation, with an emphasis in the areas of commercial and construction law.
+Greg Vitali is a shareholder of the firm of Lindabury, McCormick, Estabrook & Cooper, P.C.
+Greg concentrates his practice in litigation, with an emphasis in the areas of commercial and construction law.

 As a trial attorney, Greg represents owners, contractors, specialty trade subcontractors, construction managers, suppliers, design professionals and others involved in the construction trades in both the public and private sector.
 He regularly appears in the New Jersey Superior Court, the United States District Court for New Jersey, and in arbitration and mediation proceedings conducted under the auspices of the American Arbitration Association.